-I found these excellent mustards from (former) eastern Germany almost a decade ago.
-They were never cheap, but when the U.S. started imposing a tariff on mustard and their price doubled, we had to stop ordering.
-Thanks to reduced mustard tariffs they’re back—and there’s reason to celebrate.
-They are very, very good.
+I found this excellent mustard from (former) eastern Germany over a decade ago.
+It was never cheap, but when the U.S. started imposing a tariff on mustard and their price doubled, we had to stop ordering.
+Thanks to reduced mustard tariffs it's back—and there’s reason to celebrate.
+It is very, very good.

 Kleinhettestedt mustard has a remarkable texture.
 The seeds are suspended in a thick mash that's neither coarse nor smooth.
 It's substantial.
 I find myself taking a bite of them and chewing a little to enjoy the flavor, something I wouldn't do with a completely smooth mustard.

-You can use these mustards on pretzels, sandwiches and roast pork.
-Slather them thick on both sides of the bun with a charred grilled hamburger and melted slice of Cabot Zingerman's Cheddar.
+Use it on pretzels, sandwiches and roast pork.
+Slather them thick on both sides of the bun with a charred grilled hamburger and melted slice of Zingerman's Nor'easter Cabot Cheddar.
 If you made some homemade bratwurst, then these would be a perfect accompaniment.
 Anyone who likes traditional central European food will enjoy a crock.